 Cautionary note: this is Gwyneth Paltrow’s recipe.
-If you don’t like her, maybe add in some extra salt or a carb.
+If you don’t like her, maybe add some extra salt or a carb.
 BECAUSE GWYNETH CAN’T TELL ME WHAT TO DO.
 I did the math for you because Gwyneth doesn’t give a shit about helping you.
 I do.
-Approximately 3 points per serving and this recipe serves 4.
+Approximately 3 points per serving and this recipe serve 4.
 Do the rest of the math yourself because I suck at math.

 2 large russet potatoes (2/3 lb each), peeled

 Heat oven to 450°.
 Cut potatoes in half horizontally; cut each half into 1/3-inch-thick fries and place in a bowl of cold water.
 Remove from water and dry thoroughly.
 Toss with oil and sprinkle with salt.
 Place fries on a cookie sheet.
 Roast until browned and cooked through, turning occasionally, 25 minutes.

 3- Skinny Beef Stroganoff by Live, Laugh, Rowe blog

 Doesn’t that picture look pretty and professional?
 That is what I am competing with, people.